thoni56/c-xrefactory/README.md

 tests at all for that matter.

 I'm on a long-time quest to resurrect this code to understandable, maintainable and developable standard.
-This is hard, difficult and time consuming, as it is almost impossible to understand what anything does.
+This is hard work, difficult and time consuming, as it is almost impossible to understand what anything does.
 At this point we have reached almost 75% test coverage which makes me confident in refactoring many things.

 If you think you can help, I'll be happy to take it, even if it is only adding one line of understanding in the wiki...